dmall5595/SchedulingApp/README.md

 ## What is this?

 This is a personal scheduling app built on [Angular](https://angular.io/).
-It uses an open source [calendar component](https://github.com/mattlewis92/angular-calendar) and adds additional features such as user authentication, persistent storage using local storage, ... (add more)
+It uses an open source [calendar component](https://github.com/mattlewis92/angular-calendar) and allows users to
+* Create, edit, and delete events with a title, description, color, start and end time.
+* ALlows the creation of multiple local users each able to save and password protect calendar
+* Has three possible ways to view events: month, week, and day view
+* (add more)

 ## Build Instructions